comaps/website/content/support/how-can-i-support-the-project/index.md

 ---
 title: "How can I support the project?"
-description: "Frequently asked questions for Organic Maps application"
+description: "Frequently asked questions for CoMaps application"
 taxonomies:
-  support: ["About Organic Maps"]
+  support: ["About CoMaps"]
 extra:
   tags: ["Android", "iPhone & iPad"]
   order: 80